harmoniedev/email-signature-detector/README.md

 - Only the english language is supported.
 - This library is intent to be used in the context of entreprise emails.
 It doens't work well for personal emails.
 - This library doesn't detect well signatures that appear in automated emails.
+- Some material that appear at the end of an email are detected as signature.
+For instance, online meeting details.

 ### Known issues